Report a problem

 From the lookout in Sinclair Park there are lovely views of Houghton Bay and Te Raekaihau headland.

-Tawatawa Reserve is surrounded on three sides by hills and has a dog exercise area.
+Tawatawa Reserve is surrounded on three sides by hills.
+It is marked by a pouwhenua, and has a dog exercise area.

 Trelissick Park is a beautiful area of hills, stream and native bush below Ngaio Gorge Road.

 Waihinahina Park has excellent views over Hutt Valley, Petone and Wellington Harbour.

 Waitangi Park is a six-hectare urban park in the centre of Wellington, covering 30 percent of the waterfront.